tuguldur77/CG_class_RayTracer/README.md

 # Ray Tracer - Computer Graphics Assignment 1

 ## 🎯 Objective
-This project implements a **basic ray tracer** that renders a scene with:
+This assignment implements a **basic ray tracer** that renders a scene with:
 - A **plane** at `y = -2`
 - **Three spheres** at:
   - (-4, 0, -7) with radius 1